autumn8/mqtt-camera-client/README.md

 # MQTT Camera Client

-Connects to an mqtt client, and sends low res video frames from a raspberry pi (as jpegs) with MQTT to the broker.
+Connects to an mqtt client, and sends low res video frames from a raspberry pi (as jpegs).

 These frames can be processed by a detection hub .
 See https://github.com/autumn8/mqtt_object_detection_hub